-Eleven airlines including Easyjet and Ryanair fly to Malaga from the UK, and you can fly from more than 25 airports here – meaning you've a very good chance of hunting down bargain flights.
+A number of airlines, including Easyjet and Ryanair, fly direct to Malaga from the UK, and you can fly from more than 25 airports here – meaning you've a very good chance of hunting down bargain flights.

 Don't just look at flights to Malaga either.
-It's worth checking if it's cheaper to fly to Gibraltar (with British Airways, Easyjet and Monarch), or even Jerez (served by Ryanair and Thomson).
+It's worth checking if it's cheaper to fly to Gibraltar (with British Airways and Easyjet), or even Jerez (served by Ryanair).
 Consider the extra travel at the other end though – Gibraltar's only about an hour's drive from Marbella, but Jerez is two hours from Marbella and two and a half hours from Malaga, so only worth it if the saving's big.

 It may not always be well advertised, but almost all cafes and restaurants will offer a three-course menú del día – menu of the day – for an el-cheapo price at lunchtime.

-The menú del día was first introduced in 1965, when the government passed a law ensuring that restaurants offered one (this blog has a great piece on the history of it) – the idea was that anyone would be able to get a proper lunch at a reasonable price.
+The menú del día was first introduced in 1965, when the government passed a law ensuring that restaurants offered one (this blog has a great piece on the history of it).
 It's no longer law, but it's still widely offered.

 Here are some examples of what might be on offer: